rafidalwahid/next.js_project_management/docs/index.md

 ## About the Project

 The Project Management System is a comprehensive enterprise application built with Next.js 15, Prisma, and MySQL.
-It features project and task management, attendance tracking with geolocation, offline capabilities, and a dynamic permission system.
+It features project and task management, attendance tracking with geolocation, offline capabilities, and a fully database-backed dynamic permission system.

 Key capabilities include:

-- User authentication with social login options
+- User authentication with social login options (Google, Facebook)
-- Role-based access control with dynamic permissions
+- Database-backed role-based access control with dynamic permissions
-- Project management with customizable workflows
+- Project management with customizable workflows and statuses
 - Task management with Kanban and list views
-- Nested subtasks with ordering capabilities
+- Nested subtasks with explicit ordering capabilities
-- Field attendance tracking with geolocation
+- Field attendance tracking with geolocation and location name display
+- Auto-checkout and attendance correction request system
-- Offline support with background sync
+- Offline support with background sync for attendance actions
+- Role-based dashboard views for admin, manager, and user roles
 - Comprehensive analytics and reporting

 ## Quick Links